A Mom's Guide to Infant Swim Lessons

 My son couldn't blow bubbles.
 He hated rolling over.
 And he'd rather suck on the rubber ducky than let it float in front of him.

-At just 8 months old, he wasn't ready to join the swim team or invest in Spandex just yet.
+At just 8 months old, he wasn't ready to join the swim team just yet.
 But as our instructor told us, Swim Starters at the Y is not about learning swim strokes.
-In fact, it's not about learning to swim.
+It's not about learning to swim.
 And honestly, it's not really about the kids.

 It's about the parents.

-It's about teaching parents how to be around the water with their young children.
-It's about teaching parents how to teach their kiddos water safety and swim basics long into the future.
+Swim Starters focuses on educating parents how to be in and around the water with their young children.
+Parents learn to enforce and encourage water safety principles and swim basics long into the future.

-Parents often forget their role in water safety.
+Parents and guardians (and any adult sitting around a body of water) can easily forget their role in water safety.
 And that's not just my opinion.
 Research shows that parents often do not adequately supervise their children in the water, and they often overestimate their children's swimming skill.
 In fact, one survey reported that 88 percent of children in the US who drowned did so because caregivers were distracted.

-So swim lessons were the first class my son and I took together.
+Swim lessons were the first class my son and I took together.
 And I cannot explain how much I truly loved this experience.
 LOVED.
-I had the chance to encourage him and to see his resilience.
+It was a chance to see his resilience.
 He tried, he failed (dang you, bubbles), he tried again.
 Together, we even learned a thing or two.

 Our connection grew in breadth and depth, and I couldn't take the smile off my face (see above photo).
-He, on the other hand, had a rubber ducky in his mouth the whole time (also see above photo)... except for the occasional smile during a particularly bouncy song.
+He, on the other hand, had a rubber ducky crammed into his mouth the whole time (also see above photo), so his smiles were rarer.
+Though, there were plenty of giggles during the especially bouncy songs.

 What to Bring